Healthy Food Prescriptions Could Save Billions In Healthcare

 “These new findings support the concept of [the public initiative] Food is Medicine: That innovative programs to encourage and reimburse healthy eating can and should be integrated into the healthcare system,” said Dr. Mozaffarian.

-The study is part of an initiative (Food-PRICE) where a collaboration of international researchers set out to improve the health of the U.S. population by identifying possible cost-effective nutrition strategies.
+The study is part of an initiative (Food-PRICE) where collaboration with international researchers set out to improve the health of the U.S. population by identifying possible cost-effective nutrition strategies.
 In fact, the 2018 U.S. Farm Bill provides funding for these kinds of approaches to health through its Produce Prescription Program.

 While the Tufts University study does highlight the potential effects that food prescriptions could have, they do admit that their study’s limitations,